ECE-180D-WS-2023/Team-3/README.md

 ### Starting The Game
 There are a few steps to play the online game.
 1) Download our git page
-2) In chess_gui.py, update "self.piece_path" to where you have the images saved within the files downloaded (make sure to use / slashes)
+2) In chess_gui.py, update "self.piece_path" to where you have the Piece_images folder saved within the files downloaded (make sure to use / slashes)
-3) In game_structure.py, update "engine = chess.engine.SimpleEngine.popen_uci" to where you have stockfish saved
+3) In game_structure.py, update "engine = chess.engine.SimpleEngine.popen_uci" to where you have the stockfish folder saved
-4) Open two anaconda windows and open the file that 'chess' is saved under
+4) Open two anaconda windows and open the file that the 'chess' folder is saved under
-5) Run chess_gui first then game_structure
+5) Run chess_gui.py first then game_structure.py in the other command window
 6) Now the game will help you learn how to play via the tutorial